gmarko/protocols/Smart Contract Design.md

 ### Standard Deposit

 For those whitelisted tokens, the user can deposit funds by transferring assets to DeGate.
-This is also referred to as "standard deposit".
+This is also referred to as `standard deposit`.
 In this way, the user doesn't have to approve DeGate beforehand, compared with the smart contract way.

 To verify such transfers, DeGate requires that the unconfirmed token balance is larger or equal to the balance deposited.
 For this fund, operator can deposit to any account, so users need to trust that operator will do the right thing.
-Anyone could view the unconfirmed balance by calling the "getUnconfirmedBalance" function.
+Anyone could view the unconfirmed balance by calling the `getUnconfirmedBalance` function.

 ### Advanced Deposit

-Users could also deposit any of their assets to the smart contract by invoking the "deposit" function, known as "advanced deposit".
+Users could also deposit any of their assets to the smart contract by invoking the `deposit` function, known as `advanced deposit`.
 The user should grant DeGate authority to operate their funds first if the deposited token conforms to the ERC20 standard.

-The Operator should process these deposits within MAX_AGE_DEPOSIT_UNTIL_WITHDRAWABLE(15 days), otherwise, users could withdraw their funds by invoking the "withdrawFromDepositRequest" function.
+The Operator should process these deposits within `MAX_AGE_DEPOSIT_UNTIL_WITHDRAWABLE`(15 days), otherwise, users could withdraw their funds by invoking the `withdrawFromDepositRequest` function.

 ### User Deposit Process
 Users can initiate a deposit transaction on the chain.